jdragon3001/Site-Switcher/nextsteps/initial-setup.md

 - ✅ **Solution**: Two-phase approach: analyze page structure, then apply targeted replacements
 - ✅ **Solution**: Separate handling for direct replacements vs contextual adaptations
 - ✅ **Solution**: Hard length limits with truncation if AI exceeds word count
+- ❌ **NEW PROBLEM**: First round of transformations was perfect, but system went back and re-edited everything, messing it up
+- ✅ **NEW SOLUTION**: Disabled the "remaining transformations" phase that was causing re-editing
+- ✅ **NEW SOLUTION**: Added stronger protection against re-transformation of already processed elements
+- ✅ **NEW SOLUTION**: Trust the excellent first-round implementation steps (brand replacement, button handling, section transformations)

 ### Success Criteria